-- Set a long-term "push" of a national skills strategy, from schools upwards, alongside the "pull" of stable and long-term policy and strategy on net zero. - meet the existing shortfall of people with the right training and skills to support current low carbon delivery programmes, notably in construction, engineering and land management, recognising the long lead-in times to develop suitably trained staff. - target support for workers and business sectors that need to adapt to the zero carbon economy, to ensure a fair transition for those whose jobs and businesses will be lost from de-carbonising the economy. - develop clearer pathways through further and higher education, and through apprenticeships, for people to gain the right skills. - Provide a roadmap for how to become a green business, for instance to obtain the required accreditations (E.g. Trustmark registered or compliant with PAS 2030 standards or certified under the Microgeneration Certification Scheme). - Ensure that contract opportunities are visible and accessible to local businesses, as well as ensure that low carbon methods and materials are required in order to drive demand. - End the stop start of government competitive funding with short delivery times that prevents the development of a sustainable and skilled local supply chain from developing. - Need to work out who stands to gain and who stands to lose.
+- Set a long-term "push" of a national skills strategy, from schools upwards, alongside the "pull" of stable and long-term policy and strategy on net zero to help drive the creation of, and demand for, green jobs. - meet the existing shortfall of people with the right training and skills to support current low carbon delivery programmes, notably in construction, engineering and land management, recognising the long lead-in times to develop suitably trained staff. - target support for workers and business sectors that need to adapt to the zero carbon economy, to ensure a fair transition for those whose jobs and businesses will be lost. - develop clearer pathways through further and higher education, and through apprenticeships, for people to gain the right skills. - Provide a roadmap for how to become a green business, for instance to obtain the required accreditations (E.g. Trustmark and the Microgeneration Certification Scheme). - Ensure that contract opportunities are visible and accessible to local businesses, as well as ensure that low carbon methods and materials are specified in contracts in order to drive demand. - End the stop-start of government competitive funding with short delivery times that prevents the development of a sustainable and skilled local supply chain.